HillsMakan/sydneyhillsmakan/src/content/partner/furama_darling_harbour.md

 region: nsw
 discount_pct: 15
 discount_text: Scan the QR Code (photo below) and follow the instructions.
-(QR Code for 5% discount e-voucher.
-Stacked together with the 10% off for Furama First Members)
+(QR Code for 5% discount e-voucher, no limit.
+Stacked together with the 10% off for Furama First Members).
 comment: ""
 ---
 Discover the perfect blend of convenience and comfort at Furama Darling Harbour Hotel, positioned amidst the vibrant energy of Sydney's CBD.